Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Material and Methods

 \subsection{Cycle Consistency}

 CycleGANs are trained to preserve \emph{cycle consistency}, i.\,e.~$G^+(G^-(x)) \approx G^-(G^+(x)) \approx x$ for image inputs $x$ and generators $G^+,G^-$, meaning that a successive mapping through both generators should approximately reconstruct the original input.
 To enforce cycle consistency, we use the multiscale structural dissimilarity loss (\emph{MS-DSSIM}) as proposed by Isola et al.~\cite{isola2017image}.
-Structural dissimilarity considers the image context, luminance, contrast and structure, and ---from a perceptual point of view---is thus preferable to other losses such as L1 or binary cross entropy \cite{wang2003multiscale}.
+Structural dissimilarity considers the image context, luminance, contrast and structure, and ---from a perceptual point of view---is thus preferable to other {loss functions} such as L1 or binary cross entropy \cite{wang2003multiscale}.
 The corresponding loss function reads:

-with stabilizing parameters $c_1=.01$ and $c_2=.03$.
-As we furthermore want to preserve the average intensity, and DSSIM mainly accounts for covariances, we add an L1 term with a weight of $.5$, resulting in a cycle consistency loss of
+{with stabilizing parameters $c_i=(k_i\cdot L)^2$, $k_1=.01$, $k_2=.03$ and dynamic range $L=1$, in accordance with the original publication}.
+As we furthermore want to preserve the average intensity, and DSSIM mainly accounts for covariances, we add an L1 term, resulting in a cycle consistency loss of

 This cycle consistency loss is applied to both generator networks $G^+$ and $G^-$ as $\mathcal{L}_{\mathrm{cycle}}(x,G^+(G^-(x)))$ and $\mathcal{L}_{\mathrm{cycle}}(x,G^-(G^+(x)))$, respectively.
 Additionally, changes to the original image should be kept as small as possible, as only directly decision-relevant regions should be highlighted in the final visualization.
 To this end, we add additional similarity losses $\mathcal{L}_{\mathrm{sim.}}(x,G^+(x))$ and $\mathcal{L}_{\mathrm{sim.}}(x,G^-(x))$ using the same loss definition as above with $\mathcal{L}_{\mathrm{sim.}}\equiv\mathcal{L}_{\mathrm{DSSIM}}$.